swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 ## Introduction

-In Swift 5.8 introduced [upcoming features][SE-0362],
-which enabled piecemeal adoption of individual source-incompatible changes that are included in a language mode.
+Swift 5.8 introduced [upcoming features][SE-0362], which enabled piecemeal adoption of individual source-incompatible changes that are included in a language mode.
 Many upcoming features have a mechanical migration, meaning the compiler can determine the exact source changes necessary to allow the code to compile under the upcoming feature while preserving the behavior of the code.
-This proposal seeks to improve the experience of enabling individual upcoming features by providing a mechanism for producing the necessary source code changes automatically for a given set of upcoming features that a programmer wants to enable.
+This proposal seeks to improve the experience of enabling individual Swift features by providing an integrated mechanism for producing these source code modifications automatically.

 ## Motivation

-Adopting certain features is a time-consuming endeavor at the least.
-It is the responsibility of project maintainers to preserve source (and binary) compatibility both internally and externally for library clients when enabling an upcoming feature, which can be difficult or tedious without having tools to help detect possibly inadvertent changes and perform monotonous migration shenanigans for you.
+It is the responsibility of project maintainers to preserve source (and binary) compatibility both internally and for library clients when enabling an upcoming feature, which can be difficult or tedious without having tools to help detect possibly inadvertent changes or perform monotonous migration shenanigans for you.
 *Our* responsibility is to make that an easier task for everybody.

 ### User intent